 Witches do not do evil – We believe that doing evil and harm is against all ethical and moral laws.
 Further, Witchcraft tells us “An ye harm none (not even yourself), do what ye will.”

-Modern Witches wear clothing of every color and every style – Many Witches do choose to wear black clothing or ritual robes.
-The color black is the culmination of all vibrational rates of light on the material plane.
-Black absorbs light information and helps Witches be more receptive to psychic impressions and energies.
+Modern Witches wear clothing of every colour and every style – Many wear black clothing or ritual robes.
+The colour black is the culmination of all vibrational light rates on the material plane.
+Black absorbs light information and helps witches be more receptive to psychic impressions and energies.

-Witches come from every socio-economic and ethnic background – Many Witches are professional people holding positions of responsibility such as Doctors, Nurses, Police Officers, Teachers, etc. Witchcraft does not discriminate against color or ethnic origin and does view everything as equal in the eyes of the Goddess and the God.
+Witches come from every socio-economic and ethnic background – Many are professional people holding positions of responsibility, such as doctors, nurses, police officers, teachers, etc. Witchcraft does not discriminate against colour or ethnic origin and does view everything as equal in the eyes of the Goddess and the God.

 Witches do use spells – A spell is a thought, a projection, or a prayer.
 Other religions use prayer, meditation, protection, and ritual to produce an intended result.
 The word “spell” does not imply doing evil or harm.

-The word “Witch” has a deep and rich meaning – As defined by the English Oxford dictionary, “Witchcraft” is a Celtic (pronounced Kell-tick) word meaning the wise, good people.
-“Wicce” (Wick-kay) designates a female Witch whereas “Wicca” (wick-kah) designates a male Witch.
+The word “Witch” has a deep and rich meaning – As defined by the English Oxford dictionary, “Witchcraft” is a Celtic (pronounced Kell-tick) word meaning wise, good people.
+“Wicce” (Wick-kay) designates a female Witch, whereas “Wicca” (wick-kah) designates a male one.

 In the religion of Witchcraft, we view the pentacle as an amulet and a symbol for protection – The five-pointed star represents the human body and the Earth.
 The star surrounded by the circle represents the protection of the Goddess/God force.
 The pentacle is the symbol of Universal Wisdom.

 Modern Witches do concern themselves with ecology – We have never forgotten this basic fact: the world is not our enemy.
-Neither is it inert, dumb matter.
-The earth and all living things share the same life-force.
-They are composed of patterns of intelligence, of knowledge, and of divinity, all life is a web.
+Neither is it inert, reckless matter.
+The earth and all living things share the same life force.
+They are composed of patterns of intelligence, knowledge, and divinity.
+All life is a web.
 We are woven into it as sisters and brothers of All.
-Witches need to be grounded in both worlds and awake to their responsibilities for both worlds.
-It is only by being responsible human beings that we can be responsible Witches, and just responsible Witches will survive.
+We need to be grounded in both worlds and awake to their responsibilities for both worlds.
+Only by being responsible human beings can we be responsible Witches, and just responsible, they will survive.